2sic/2sxc/ToSIC_SexyContent/Docs-Generator/wiki/template-api-docs.md

 [//]: # "The title should say if it's an event/method/property, the name, + the Technology like Razor, JavaScript, jQuery"

 ## Purpose / Description
-[//]: # "short description / purpose, 2-3 lines"
 ...

 ## How to use
-[//]: # "usually start with some demo code, as it's probably the quickest way to learn"

 Introtext - then code: